 The Company is a global retailer of lifestyle-oriented general merchandise with two reporting segments-"Retail" and "Wholesale".
-The Company's Retail segment consists of the aggregation of its four brands operating through 327 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People" and "Terrain" and includes their direct marketing campaigns which consist of three catalogs and five web sites as of January 31, 2010.
-Our Retail stores and their direct marketing campaigns are considered operating segments.
-Net sales from the Retail segment accounted for more than 94% of total consolidated net sales for the years ended January 31, 2010, 2009 and 2008.
+The Company's Retail segment consists of the aggregation of its five brands operating through 372 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People", "Terrain" and "Leifsdottir" and includes their direct marketing campaigns which consist of five catalogs and nine web sites as of January 31, 2011.
+Our Retail stores and their direct marketing campaigns are considered an operating segment.
+Net sales from the Retail segment accounted for more than 94% of total consolidated net sales for the years ended January 31, 2011, 2010 and 2009.
 The remainder is derived from the Company's Wholesale segment that manufactures and distributes apparel to the retail segment and to approximately 1,400 better department and specialty retailers worldwide.